CoralVentures/coral_flutter/docs/application_testing.md

 6) The `CoralTester` keeps track of all of the analytics we would have been sending off to Segment (or whatever our vendor of choice may be).
 We can then test that we are sending off the analytics that we expect to send off.
 Since this will also end up in the gallery, it will help our Product team understand our application and give them an opportunity to self-serve when it comes to making analytic dashboards and funnels.

 7) `takeActions` is where we will simulate user actions.
 For now, the `CoralTester` knows about the `tap` event and will report it to our gallery.
 In the future, we want to add more actions beyond just tap.
-For now though, you can find the normal `WidgetTester` with `tester.widgetTester`.
+For now though, you can find the normal `WidgetTester` under `tester.widgetTester`.

 8) The `CoralTester` keeps track of all of our bloc events.
-We can then test to make sure the bloc events are coming in as expected and in the order that we expect.
-This is helpful to prevent us from accidentally introducing logic that affects other flows we may not be working on.
-These events will also be shown in the gallery, along with a graphviz image representation.
+We can then test to make sure the bloc events are coming in as expected and in the proper order.
+This is especially helpful to prevent us from accidentally introducing logic that affects flows we aren't working on.
+These events will also be shown in the gallery (along with a graphviz image representation).